Biermannia bimaculata (King & Pantl.) King & Pantl. 1898

 Flower Size .25" [8mm]

-Found in the eastern Himalayas as a miniature sized, hot to warm growing monopodial epiphyte with a stem enveloped completely by the leaf bearing sheaths and carrying linear-oblong, weakly falcate, obliquely bilobed apically, sessile, jointed to the base leaves that blooms on a basal to axilalry, stout, glabrous, compressed, short, 2 to 3 flowering, lamellate inflorescence with alternate, triangular acute sheaths and broad floral bracts and carrying successive distichous flowers held towards the apex
+Found in Yunnan province of China and the eastern Himalayas at elevations of 500 to 600 meters as a miniature sized, warm growing monopodial epiphyte with a stem enveloped completely by the leaf bearing sheaths and carrying linear-oblong, weakly falcate, obliquely bilobed apically, sessile, jointed to the base leaves that blooms in the mid spring through mid summer on a basal to axilalry, stout, glabrous, compressed, short, 2 to 3 flowering, lamellate inflorescence with alternate, triangular acute sheaths and broad floral bracts and carrying successive, distichous, fragrant [almond] flowers held towards the apex

 Synonyms *Sarcochilus bimaculatus King & Pantl.
 1895